jakecyr/home-assistant/README.md

 node scripts/setup-weather.js --write
 ```

-Each script prints the devices it finds (alias, IP, model) and, when `--write` is supplied, merges new entries into the `tplink.devices` or `wiz.devices` sections.
+Each script prints the devices it finds (alias, IP, model) and, when `--write` is supplied, merges new entries into the `tplink.devices` section.

 When you're ready to run with a specific config file, start the assistant like: